A3 : an Analytical Low-Rank Approximation Framework for Attention: The A3 Framework

-\paragraph{CUR Approximation for MHA with RoPE (\mymethodqk{} for RoPE)} Recent works have shown that not all RoPE frequencies are helpful for the model performance~\citep{barbero2025roundroundgomakes, MHA2MLA}{}.
-These findings motivate our adaptation of \mymethodqk{} for attention with RoPE.
+Recent work have shown that not all RoPE frequencies are helpful for the model performance~\citep{barbero2025roundroundgomakes, MHA2MLA}.
+DroPE~\cite{DroPE} further show that dropping RoPE after training can extend the context length.
+However, most models still rely on RoPE, motivating our adaptation of \mymethodqk{} to RoPE-based attention.
 RoPE inserts a position-dependent operation before the dot product between queries and keys:

 where $m$ and $n$ are the position indexes of $\vqi$ and $\vki$, $\mPhi_{m},\mPhi_{n} \in \sR^{\dqk \times \dqk}$ are matrices rotating adjacent pairs of query elements and key elements.
 To deal with these pairwise rotations, we use CUR approximation to solve the problem in Lemma~\ref{lemma:qk:obj}.
 Similar to~\mymethodmlp{}, we seek for a rank-$r$ CUR approximation of $(\Rxqxq^{\frac{1}{2}}\Wqi)(\WkiT\Rxkvxkv^{\frac{1}{2}})$ that extracts the most important head dimensions as well as RoPE frequencies.
 Assign $\mL:=\Rxqxq^{\frac{1}{2}}\Wqi$ and $\mR=\WkiT\Rxkvxkv^{\frac{1}{2}}$, the objective is